 The Skullcandy Jib True Wireless' passive soundstage is awful.
-They have a closed-back enclosure and in-ear design that bypasses any sort of interaction with the outer-ear, which is crucial in generating an out-of-head listening experience.
+They have a closed-back enclosure and in-ear design that bypasses any interaction with the outer ear, which is crucial in generating an out-of-head listening experience.
 Sound is perceived as coming from the inside of your head rather than all around you.

 These are the settings used to test the Skullcandy Jib True Wireless.
 Our results are only valid when the headphones are set up this way.

 Their noise isolation performance is very good.
-While they lack an ANC feature and block out little bass-range ambient noise like bus engines and construction equipment, they do an outstanding job of passively dealing with background audio in the mid and treble ranges.
-You shouldn't hear too much of sounds like chatter from people nearby or the hum of an AC unit.
+While these headphones lack an ANC feature and block out little bass-range ambient noise like bus engines and construction equipment, they do an outstanding job of passively dealing with background audio in the mid and treble ranges.
+You shouldn't hear too many sounds like chatter from people nearby or the hum of an AC unit.

 The Skullcandy Jib True Wireless have a remarkable audio leakage performance.
 Virtually no audio should escape from your ear canal once you achieve an airtight fit with the included ear tips.
 You can probably listen to your music at very high volumes without disrupting people nearby.

-The Skullcandy Jib True Wireless deliver an unremarkable battery performance.
-They provide about six hours of continuous playback time on a single charge, which is slightly less than other budget-friendly alternatives like the FIIL T1X True Wireless, though it should be noted that this can vary with overall usage.
+The Skullcandy Jib True deliver an unremarkable battery performance.
+They provide about six hours of continuous playback time on a single charge, less than other budget-friendly alternatives like the FIIL T1X True Wireless or the JLab Audio GO Air POP True Wireless, but this can vary with overall usage.
 Combined with the roughly three additional charges supplied by their case, they have a total battery life of over 22 hours, so they should last you a couple of days at work.
-You can use one of the buds while the other charges in its case, though you'll be missing out on volume and track skipping controls.
+You can use one of the buds while the other charges in its case, though you can't access volume and track skipping controls.